 Professor Mahowald has undergraduate degrees in German and physics from Washington University, an M.S. in natural resource policy from the University of Michigan, and a Ph.D. in meteorology from Massachusetts Institute of Technology.
 Mahowald conducted her postdoctoral research at Stockholm University in Sweden prior to holding a faculty position at the University of California, Santa Barbara from 1998-2002.
 She then spent five years as a scientist at the National Center for Atmospheric Research (NCAR) before joining Cornell as a faculty member in 2007.

-My research group is focused on understanding global and regional scale atmospheric transport of biogeochemically important species such as desert dust.
-We are interested in how humans are perturbing the natural environment, especially through biogeochemical feedback.
+My research group is focused on understanding feedbacks in the earth system that impact climate change.
+This includes global and regional scale atmospheric transport of biogeochemically important species such as desert dust, as well as the carbon cycle.
 We look at these issues through a combination of 3-dimensional global transport and climate models, as well as analysis of satellite and in situ data.

 Climate change, atmospheric biogeochemistry, modeling